livebungalow/promconsole-rendering-example/README.md

-An example of oddly rendered time series in PromConsole.Graph.
+An example of oddly rendered time series in PromConsole.Graph, in support of [prometheus issue 7711][].

 How to use:

     docker pull prom/prometheus:v2.19.3